 XIII.
-NOISE Would the project result in: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? x
+NOISE Would the project result in: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? х b) Generation of excessive groundborne vibration or groundborne noise levels? х c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels?
+X

 Discussion: The GPU EIR determined that most potential noise impacts resulting from implementation of the General Plan are less than significant.
-However, the GPU EIR did identify potential temporary or permanent ambient noise levels which exceed existing standards as significant and unavoidable due projected traffic noise levels in year 2035 which would result in noise levels of 60 Ldn or greater on several roadway segments within the County.
+However, the GPU EIR did identify potential temporary or permanent ambient noise levels which exceed existing standards as significant and unavoidable due to projected traffic noise levels in year 2035 which would result in noise levels of 60 dB Ldn or greater on several roadway segments within the County.

 The Stanislaus County General Plan identifies noise levels up to 75 dB Ldn (or CNEL) as the normally acceptable level of noise for agricultural uses.
 Additionally, agricultural activity is exempt from the Stanislaus County Noise Control Ordinance (Ord.
 CS 1070 §2, 2010).
-Existing noise generated from Ellenwood Road and Claribel Road and neighboring agricultural operations currently exists on the project site.
+Existing noise generated from West Grayson Road and neighboring agricultural operations currently exists on the project site.
 The area's ambient noise level is not expected to increase.
 Any future construction activities are required to meet the noise standards included in the General Plan and the Noise Ordinance.